NichlasB/alynt-wc-customer-order-manager/README.md

-# Customer and Order Manager for WooCommerce
+# Alynt WooCommerce Customer and Order Manager

 A powerful WordPress plugin that enhances WooCommerce's customer and order management capabilities.
 This plugin provides a comprehensive interface for efficiently managing customer relationships and order processing.